sarahfossheim/ethicaldesign.guide/submit.md

 A former Wall Street quant sounds an alarm on the mathematical models that pervade modern life — and threaten to rip apart our social fabric.
 ```

 After this is done, you'll need to commit and push your changes, and create a pull request.
 The title of the pull request should include what change is made _(eg. "Added the book Weapons of Math Destruction")_.
 If any context is necessary, please include it in the body of the pull request.
-The pull request should be labeled with `resources`.
+The pull request should be labeled with `[resource]` in the title.

 ## Removing a resource

 If you see a resource in the list that you think doesn't belong here, you can use a similar flow as described above to remove its file.
-In this case, add the reasoning for why it should be removed in the description of the pull request and label it as `removed resource`.
+In this case, add the reasoning for why it should be removed in the description of the pull request and label it with `[removed resource]`.